 Among significant topics for non-Indian areas, other than land claims, are rights to water and to wildlife resources.
 Indian tribes have asserted water rights claims in a number of western states, and many tribes are participating in negotiations or adjudications with states, local governments, and other water users.
 The 109th Congress may be asked to consider Arizona and New Mexico tribal water rights claims, if settlements are reached.
-Management of fish and wildlife on non-Indian lands and waters - for instance, salmon and other fish in the Klamath and Trinity river basins (CA and OR), marine mammals in the north Pacific, or caribou in ANWR - also has given rise to water rights, fishing, and development controversies that Congress has been asked to address.
-Another tribal issue on non-Indian lands concerns Indian sacred sites on federal lands.
-Tribes have long promoted legislation to protect sacred sites and give tribes a role in their management, but federal land managers and private companies have voiced fears that such a management role might enable tribes to restrict statutory uses, such as development or recreation.
+Management of fish and wildlife on non-Indian lands and waters - for instance, salmon and other fish in the Klamath and Trinity River basins (CA and OR), marine mammals in the north Pacific, or caribou in ANWR - also has given rise to water rights, fishing, and development controversies that Congress has been asked to address.

-CRS Report RS22056, Major Indian Issues in the 109th Congress, by Roger Walke.
+CRS Report RS22056, Native American Issues in the 109th Congress, by Roger Walke.